gcorcora/geog_vardesc_creator/README.md

+##NOTE: This README is part of a broader pipeline, which I did not create, the README references part of that pipeline.

 # DHS Geography Variable Description Creator

 This scripts creates single-sample geography variable descriptions for DHS using a user-provided list of samples.